QuickBooks Blog

 Having everything ready for your new hire will make them feel comfortable and confident to start making meaningful contributions to the team.

-4. Make their first day memorable
+4. Make the first day of onboarding memorable

 5. Schedule out their first week